 Won’t You Be My Neighbor highlighted Mr. Roger’s strength too, an attribute that is not typically associated with him.
 Yet he fought hard for what he believed in, in ways that were authentic for him.
 He may not have been marching with Martin Luther King and holding up signs, but he used his TV show to promote inclusiveness and take a stand against racism.
 For example, he cast a Francois Clemmons, a gay black man, as Officer Clemmons the police officer on his show.
 And in one episode he and Officer Clemmons washed their feet together on a hot summer day.

 One of the things that was also very striking was his congressional testimony to preserve NEA funding.
 He was being baited a bit by the committee chairman, but Mr. Rogers never lost his cool, he stayed respectful and calm and made his points very effectively.
-It was very inspirational to me.
-I wonder if that would work nowadays.
-Have people changed so much?
+He demonstrated strength without anger or bluster.

 Mr. Rogers Is Inspirational

-He was both Republican and a devout Christian — things that in this modern era don’t always seem to be associated with compassion.
+He was both Republican and a devout Christian, but in a way that was inclusive and non-alienating to those who were neither Republican nor Christian.
 Mr. Rogers believed in the idea of neighbor in a biblical sense, the idea of loving your neighbor as yourself, period.
 Regardless of gender, sexuality, race, disability, or sinfulness.
 So in a way he’s building a bridge there too, challenging all of us to stop judging others and to be compassionate and kind.

 Mr. Rogers was considered such a paradigm of compassion and hope and wisdom that he was asked to speak to the public after the atrocities of 9-11.
 And what he said was just perfect, that are all called to be Tikkun Olam.

-That is just such a beautiful, important idea.
-And it sanctifies and honors so much of what so many people do that goes utterly unrewarded by our society at large.
+This is such a beautiful, important idea that sanctifies and honors so much of what so many people do that goes utterly unrewarded by our society at large.